XpressAI/SparkCyclone/SBT.md

 ```

 #### JMH

+Get a gist about JMH here in this good tutorial: http://tutorials.jenkov.com/java-performance/jmh.html
+In this project, we generate the JMH benchmarks programmatically based on Scala definitions, in order to try out
+many different variations.

 In order to automatically generate and invoke all currently supported benchmarks You should invoke
 the follwing commands:
 ```